 - Trauma-informed: A resource for service organizations and providers to deliver services that are trauma-informed Klinic Community Health Centre

-- Join and support awareness-raising efforts in your community.
+- Join and support awareness-raising efforts in your community, such as Recovery Day.